-There is Alzheimer’s Day Care centers located in 19 of 21 NJ counties.
+There is Alzheimer’s Day Care centers located in 16 New Jersey counties.
 However, it is not a requirement that the program participant be a resident of the county in which they receive care.
 Therefore, should there not be a center in one’s county of residence, he or she can seek assistance in a neighboring county.

 Married couples are limited to $58,632 in annual income ($4,886 / month) and $60,000 in assets.

 The state of New Jersey will pay 20% to 100% of the costs of adult day care for as many as 5 days a week for persons with Alzheimer’s or related conditions.
 Given the relatively high cost of adult day care in NJ, the annualized value of this benefit is approximately $23,400 / year or $1,950 / month.
 These figures are based on the statewide average cost of adult day care according to Genworth’s Cost of Care Calculator.
 Please keep in mind that the cost of care may vary widely based on the area of the state in which one resides.